intenttext/intenttext-editor/README.md

 Dotit Web is the browser editor experience for `.it` documents, built on `@intenttext/core`.

+Canonical language and API documentation lives in `intenttext-docs` (published at `https://itdocs.vercel.app`).

 The app includes:

 - Source mode (Monaco) for precise text editing